kinx-project/kint/README.md

 ## Installing the kinT replacement controller in your Kinesis keyboard

+After replacing your existing Kinesis controller with the kinT controller, you have some options with respect to the USB cable:

-The easiest way is to remove the existing cable from the Kinesis keyboard, and use a regular USB cable instead (going through the existing hole in the case, no mod required).
+1. The easiest way is to remove the existing cable from the Kinesis keyboard, and use a regular USB cable instead (going through the existing hole in the case, no mod required).

-If you want to keep using the existing Kinesis cable, you could build the [kinX open hardware hub](https://michael.stapelberg.ch/posts/2018-04-17-kinx-usb-hub/), which uses a compatible connector.
+1. If you want to keep using the existing Kinesis cable, you could build the [kinX open hardware hub](https://michael.stapelberg.ch/posts/2018-04-17-kinx-usb-hub/), which uses a compatible connector.

-Another way is to cut open a USB cable and solder it onto the matching pins of the Kinesis cable.
+1. Another way is to cut open a USB cable and solder it onto the matching pins of the Kinesis cable.
 You can confirm the pinout in the hardware design files for the kinX hub.
+From issue #9, the [7-pin variant](https://github.com/kinx-project/kint/issues/9#issuecomment-751507493) and the [9-pin variant](https://github.com/kinx-project/kint/issues/9#issuecomment-774753427).

+1. And yet one more option is to use a right angle USB dashboard extension instead of the Kinesis cable as described in [this issue #9 comment](https://github.com/kinx-project/kint/issues/9#issuecomment-1434304973).
+You would then plug a regular USB cable into this extension.

 ## Why use the kinT instead of the older replacement board?